Celebrate the New Year and Russian Christmas in Style!

 Imperial Suite cabins, the most spacious cabins available onboard the Golden Eagle measures 120 sq ft and benefits from a large and luxurious double bed as well as a lounge area with dressing table.
 Imperial Suite facilities include a private en-suite bathroom with power shower and the luxury of underfloor heating; individual air-conditioning; wardrobe; DVD/CD player with LCD screen; complimentary fully stocked minibar; safe; small library and two large picture windows to watch the world go by.
 Guests will also benefit from the option of a private guide and car service along the route, the inclusion of drinks from the standard and premium bar list in the Bar Lounge Car, a laundry service and room upgrades to the next available category at the hotels which are featured in the itinerary.

-Enter your details below if you would like to be notified when 2020 dates and prices are available for The Golden Eagle - Arctic Explorer - Quest for the Northern Lights - New Year.
+Sign up to receive insider access and special deals on 2022 departures of The Golden Eagle - Arctic Explorer - Quest for the Northern Lights - New Year.